-In 2015 the CEOs of Community Foster Care, The Children's Family Trust and The Foster Care Co-Operative - were discussing the issue of recruiting quality Registered Managers within the fostering sector.
+In 2015 the CEOs of Community Foster Care, The Children's Family Trust and The Foster Care Co-Operative were discussing the issue of recruiting quality Registered Managers (RMs) within the fostering sector.

-Together they recognised that the function of a Registered Managers is a complex and challenging one due to the varied and demanding skillset required to fulfill the role successfully.
+Together they recognised that the function of a Registered Manager is a complex and challenging one due to the varied and demanding skillset required to fulfill the role successfully.

-After lengthy discussions about the difficulty in finding the right training for good potential and practicing RMs, the three CEOs decided to design and deliver their own.
+After lengthy discussions about the difficulty in finding the right training for good future and practicing RMs, the three CEOs decided to design and deliver their own.
 And so, Skyrocket was born.

-Skyrocket offers a wide-rang of specialist training in various areas and provide both in-house and external training opportunities.
+Skyrocket offers a wide range of specialist training in various areas and provides both in-house and external training opportunities.

 The Children’s Family Trust (CFT) is a children’s charity and an independent fostering agency.

 Established in 1945, over the years, The CFT has looked after many children and young people from diverse backgrounds with a variety of needs within its dedicated and committed foster families.

 CFT's aim is to provide the highest quality care it possibly can.